Gigantism: Terminology

 The term is typically applied to those whose height is not just in the upper 1% of the population but several standard deviations above mean for persons of the same sex, age, and ethnic ancestry.
 The term is seldom applied to those who are simply "tall" or "above average" whose heights appear to be the result of normal genetics and nutrition.
 Gigantism is usually caused by a tumor on the pituitary gland of the brain.
-It causes growth of the hands, face, and feet.
-In some cases the condition can be passed on genetically through a mutated gene.

 Other names somewhat obsolete for this pathology are hypersoma (Greek: hyper over the normal level; soma body) and somatomegaly (Greek; soma body, genitive somatos of the body; megas, gen. megalou great).
-In the past, while many of them were social outcasts because of their height, some (usually unintentionally) found employment in Friedrich Wilhelm I's famous Potsdam Giants regiment.
+In the past, while many idividuals were social outcasts because of their height, exceptionally tall people often found work in the entertainment industry, usually either as circus freaks or wrestlers.
+Additionally, within military history, tall individuals were sometimes specially conscripted, such as in Friedrich Wilhelm I's famous Potsdam Giants regiment.